What's New in Cloudera Documentation

 Added a video walkthrough for how to add a cluster to Cloudera Manager.

-Cloudera Director 2.7 can be configured to point to an organization’s LDAP server so that users common credentials may be used to login to Cloudera Director.
+Added inforamtion on Cloudera Director 2.7 configuration option to point to an organization’s LDAP server so that users common credentials may be used to login to Cloudera Director.
 When enabling LDAP support, Cloudera Director’s built in user management is disabled.

 |Configuring Cloudera Director Server for LDAP and Active Directory|

-Cloudera Director can now handle all aspects of Java installation on the instances that it allocates and configures for Cloudera Manager and CDH clusters, offering more flexibility while simplifying the process for users.
+Added information that Cloudera Director can handle all aspects of Java installation on the instances that it allocates and configures for Cloudera Manager and CDH clusters, offering more flexibility while simplifying the process for users.

 |Deploying Java on Cluster Instances|